priyankad1520/AWS/19-kubernetes/pod.md

 ---

 # Problem 3: Pod is in ImagePullBackOff

-> First, I'd confirm the Pod status using **kubectl get pods** and verify that it's in the **ImagePullBackOff** state.
-Then I'd inspect the Pod events using **kubectl describe pod**, as the Events section usually provides the exact image pull error.
-Next, I'd verify the image name, image tag, container registry accessibility, image pull secrets, and node network connectivity.
-Based on the root cause, I'd correct the image or registry configuration and validate that the Pod successfully pulls the image and starts running.
 > **"First, I'd confirm that the Pod is in the ImagePullBackOff state using `kubectl get pods`.
 Then I'd inspect the Events section with `kubectl describe pod` to identify the exact image pull error.
 Next, I'd verify the image name, tag, ImagePullSecret, ServiceAccount, and registry connectivity.
 If it's a private registry, I'd confirm the authentication credentials are correct.
 After fixing the issue, I'd restart the Deployment and verify that the Pod successfully pulls the image and reaches the Running state."**

 **Possible Causes:**